Literacy Instruction in Aboriginal Settings

 A recent study of ten schools offers some insight into promising practices.
 The schools – selected because they were creating significant measurable progress for their Aboriginal students – were located in British Columbia, Yukon, Alberta, Saskatchewan, and Manitoba.
 They were as diverse as their geographical locations, ranging from inner city to isolated rural reserves.
 Collectively they enrolled 3,258 students, with individual enrolments varying from 74 to 915 students.
 The set included two secondary schools, four elementary, one pre-Kindergarten to Grade 9, and three schools serving the full PK-12 spectrum.
 Three schools were under the authority of school districts, one under the Department of Education, and the remaining six were band-operated.

 The research was conducted under principal investigator, Dr. David Bell and his team during the 2003-04 school year.
 The full report, Sharing our Success1, contains richly detailed case studies.
 Some of the key findings related to literacy and language instruction are described below.
+Other recent research has shown that playing educational games also boosts an adult’s brain, not just children’s.
+It also shows that many skill-based online casino games will also improve your finances.
+Continue reading if you want to learn how the whole process works.

 Although literacy instruction varied widely across the set of schools, it was evident that all sites were investing in literacy resources and had deliberately chosen appropriate strategies to meet local needs.
 In six of the ten schools, the improvement of literacy skills was an explicitly stated goal, referenced within the school’s annual improvement plan.
 In the case of these BC, Alberta, and Yukon schools, such commitments were aligned with literacy criterion and growth targets articulated and supported by the school district and/or the province/territory.
 Progress in achieving these reading and writing targets was measured and reported by corresponding external assessments in terms of numbers of students meeting, not meeting or exceeding expectations.